Banal nationalism: Examples

 It can contribute to bottom-up processes of nation-building.

+Journalist Francesca Barca and author Michael Antonio Fino have called gastronationalism a form of banal nationalism.

+Distinction from extremist variants

-Michael Billig's primary purpose in coining the term was to clearly differentiate everyday, endemic nationalism from extremist variants.
+Michael Billig's primary purpose in coining the term was to clearly differentiate everyday, regular nationalism from extremist variants.
 He argued that the academic and journalistic focus on extreme nationalists, independence movements, and xenophobes in the 1980s and 1990s obscured the strength of contemporary nationalism, by implying that nationalism was a fringe ideology rather than a dominant theme in contemporary political culture.

-Billig noted the almost unspoken assumption of the utmost importance of the nation in political discourse of the time, for example in the calls to protect Kuwait during the 1991 Gulf War, or to take action in USA after 9/11.
+Billig noted the almost unspoken assumption of the utmost importance of the nation in political discourse of the time, for example in the calls to protect Kuwait during the Gulf War, or to take action in the United States after the September 11 attacks.
 He argues that the "hidden" nature of modern nationalism makes it a very powerful ideology, partially because it remains largely unexamined and unchallenged, yet remains the basis for powerful political movements, and most political violence in the world today.
 Banal nationalism should not be thought of as a weak form of nationalism, but the basis for "dangerous nationalisms".

+Contrast with other causes for mobilized action

 However, in earlier times, calls to the "nation" were not as important, when religion, monarchy or family might have been invoked more successfully to mobilize action.
-He also uses the concept to dispute post-modernist claims that the nation-state is in decline, noting particularly the continued hegemonic power of American nationalism.
+Billig also uses the concept to dispute post-modernist claims that the nation state is in decline, noting particularly the continued hegemonic power of American nationalism.